YourNiceCv

 Always use a Reverse-Chronological format.
 This means listing your most recent job first and working backwards.

-Functional or skills-based CVs (which group experience by skill rather than by employer and date) are notoriously difficult for ATS software to parse.
+Functional or skills-based resumes (which group experience by skill rather than by employer and date) are notoriously difficult for ATS software to parse.
 The system is programmed to look for a Company Name, followed by a Job Title, followed by Dates of Employment, followed by a description of duties.

 If you separate your skills from your employment history, the ATS cannot attach your competencies to a specific timeframe.
 It may assume you have zero years of experience in that skill because it cannot calculate the duration.